cylc/cylc-admin/docs/vc-march-2019-agenda.md

 - Oliver's API-only-the-fly POCs:
   - CLI? web UI?
-  - How does GraphQL impact this?
-(Do we keep non-GraphQL endpoints for commands? or can we do something similar with GraphQL?)
+  - (GraphQL in WS would impact this? ... but we're currently aiming for GraphQL in UI S, not WS)

 ## END
 - anything else?